 - Evaluating the likelihood and impact of risks becoming a reality as part of that same process and establishing mitigating controls;

-- Embedding risk management and internal controls processes in the ongoing operation of all units;
+- Embedding risk management and internal control processes in the ongoing operation of all units;

-- Regular reporting to Audit Committee, and then to the Governing Body, on internal control and risk;
+- Regular reporting to Audit Committee, and then to the Board of Governors, on internal control and risk; and

-- Reporting to the Governing Body the principle results of risk identification, evaluation and management review.
+- Reporting to the Board of Governors the principal results of risk identification, evaluation and management review

-The Audit Committee on behalf of the Board of Governors has reviewed the effectiveness of the system of internal control of the University Group.
+The Audit Committee, on behalf of the Board of Governors, has reviewed the effectiveness of the system of internal control of the University.

 The Board of Governors adheres to the provisions of the Higher Education Code of Governance issued by the Committee of University Chairs.
 There were no significant issues arising during 2016/17 in respect of Corporate Governance.